-- In just 2.5 years the Infinite Hero Foundation race team has raised more than $500,000 for the IHF to help injured veterans facing physical and mental challenges related to their service.
-This is possible because the entire operation is funded by Terry Chandler.
+- In just 5.5 years the Infinite Hero Foundation race team has raised more than $500,000 for the IHF to help injured veterans facing physical and mental challenges related to their service.
+This is possible because the entire operation is funded by Doug Chandler and late Terry Chandler.

-- Consultant for Frank Hawley’s NHRA Drag Racing School where he has taught more than 7,000 students since 1998.
+- Serves as a consultant at Frank Hawley's Drag Racing School and has taught more than 7,000 students since 1998.